Naomi speaks up to keep families safe for children

 The Safe Communities, Safe Children project supported 30 communities in PNG by implementing the Parenting Without Violence approach, one of Save the Children’s signature programs.
 This work was made possible with the support of the Australian government and the generosity of our individual supporters.

 The program commenced in 2018 and ended in late 2021, but facilitators like Naomi continue to share what they learnt with the people around them.
-Over 72 Positive Parenting Facilitators were trained to prevent physical and humiliating punishment of children and improve positive parenting capacities of fathers, mothers, and caregivers.
+Over 72 Positive Parenting Facilitators were trained to prevent physical and humiliating punishment of children, shift harmful gender norms and improve the positive parenting capacities of fathers, mothers, and other caregivers.

 Our research shows that the positive benefits Naomi has observed also hold true across all the communities we worked in.
 Of 471 of the parents surveyed by the project, 53% say they never use physical punishment in the home.
 That’s compared to 12% of parents four years ago, when the project first began - a huge improvement.
 We also recorded a 33% drop in parents who report using verbal or emotionally violent punishment against children.